 For more ideas of things to see in New York City, check out my article “New York City on a Budget: Free or cheap things to do“!

 The very low-key entrance next to the main lobby of the federal building leads first to a security check.
 This is a federal building, after all, and they can’t just let people walk in freely.
-My bag was scanned and I had to pass through a metal detector, but the officers were very friendly.
+The security guards scanned my bag and I had to pass through a metal detector, but they were very friendly.
 Since it’s a National Monument, admission is free.

 The museum inside tells the two parts of the story: about the community that used this burial ground in the 17th and 18th centuries, and about events in the 20th to 21st century: its rediscovery, the protests, the research, and the reburial.